Stability of Weighted Norm Inequalities: Appendix

 and so $\mathcal{S}(P_{1})$ and $\mathcal{S}(P_{2})$ must be equal or dyadic siblings.
 By the first formula of Lemma \ref{lem:mod_trans_avgs} we get $\frac{E_{P_{1}}u^{\prime}}{E_{P_{2}}u^{\prime}}\in(1-\tau,1+\tau)$.

 \textbf{Case 2}: exactly one of the cubes, say $P_{1}$, is contained in a transition cube $R_{1}$.
-We first note that since $P_{2}$ is not in a transition cube, then the only way for $P_{1},P_{2}$ to be adjacent is for both to have the same $\mathcal{K}$-parent.
-Furthermore, since $P_{2}$ is not contained in a transition cube, then $R_{1}$ must in fact equal $P_{1}$, i.e. $P_{1}$ is a transition cube: indeed, if $P_{1}$ were a level below $R_{1}$ in the grid $\mathcal{K}$, then the only way $P_{2}$ can be adjacent to $P_{1}$ is by being in a transition cube adjacent to $R_{1}$ or in $R_{1}$ itself, but the latter can't happen by assumption on $P_{2}$.
+Since $P_{2}$ is not in a transition cube, then the only way for $P_{1},P_{2}$ to be adjacent is for both to have the same $\mathcal{K}$-parent.
+And since $P_{2}$ is not contained in a transition cube, then $R_{1}$ must in fact equal $P_{1}$, i.e. $P_{1}$ is a transition cube: indeed, if $P_{1}$ were a level below $R_{1}$ in the grid $\mathcal{K}$, then the only way $P_{2}$ can be adjacent to $P_{1}$ is by being in a transition cube adjacent to $R_{1}$ or in $R_{1}$ itself, but the latter can't happen by assumption on $P_{2}$.

 Altogether, the above yields that $\mathcal{S}(\pi_{\mathcal{K}} P_{1})=\mathcal{S}(\pi_{\mathcal{K}}P_{2})=\pi_{\mathcal{D}}\mathcal{S} (P_{2})$.
 Thus by Lemma \ref{lem:mod_trans_avgs} parts (1) and (2), dyadic $\tau$-flatness of $U$, and the fact that $P_{1}$ is a transition cube, we have